rwf2/Rocket/docs/guide/06-responses.md

 ### Errors

-Responders may fail instead of generating a response by returning an `Err` with a status code.
-When this happens, Rocket forwards the request to the [error catcher](../requests/#error-catchers) for that status code.
+Responders may fail instead of generating a response by returning an `Err` with a typed error.
+When this happens, Rocket forwards the request to the [error catcher](../requests/#error-catchers) for that error type.

-If an error catcher has been registered for the given status code, Rocket will invoke it.
+If an error catcher has been registered for the given type and code, Rocket will invoke it.
 The catcher creates and returns a response to the client.
 If no error catcher has been registered and the error status code is one of the standard HTTP status code, a default error catcher will be used.
 Default error catchers